Listing View

 Full Arch

-Subperiosteal are placed upon the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the density of bone of your jaw.
+Subperiosteal are placed on the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the density of bone of your jaw.

-Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and neighboring teeth.
+Whilst side effects are {extremely|very rare, they can include damage to the jaw, nerves and neighboring teeth.

-Yes of course and just as with real teeth they have to be correctly cleaned or else it can lead to plaque and infection and also gum disease.
+Yes of course and just as with genuine teeth they have to be properly cleaned otherwise it can cause plaque and infection as well as gum disease.

 It is not any more painfull than having a tooth extracted which obviously depends on your pain threshold and the type/amount of anesthetic utilised.

-If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.
+If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the missing tooth.

-Hello from Dorset Dental Clinic
+Welcome to Dorset Dental Clinic

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!